-Iran's Khamenei backs gasoline price hike, blames 'sabotage' for unrest
+Iran's Khamenei backs fuel price hike, blames 'sabotage' for unrest

 Some Iranian lawmakers, who planned to discuss ways to force the government to revise its decision, withdrew their motion after Khamenei’s Sunday speech, Iran’s state media reported.

-And Iran’s Intelligence Ministry said in a statement reported by Tasnim news agency that the protest’s leaders had been identified and “appropriate action” was being taken.
+Iran’s Intelligence Ministry said in a statement reported by Tasnim news agency that the protest’s leaders had been identified and “appropriate action” was being taken.

 “People have the right to protest.
-But that is different from anarchy.
-We cannot let insecurity in the country through riots,” Iran’s pragmatist President Hassan Rouhani said, in comments reported by state TV.
+But that is different from riots.
+We cannot let insecurity in the country through riots,” Iran’s pragmatist President Hassan Rouhani said, TV reported.

 One person died in the southeastern city of Sirjan on Friday, officials said, while social media cited several others as fuel price protests turned political with slogans calling for top officials to step down.